DevVictor19/DevVictor19/README.md

 ## About

-Software Developer since 2023, working on web development projects using technologies like NodeJS, Java, and ReactJS.
+Software Developer since 2023, working on web development projects using technologies such as NodeJS, NestJS, Java, Spring Boot, ReactJS, React Native, and NextJS.

-Throughout my experience as a software developer, I have been part of significant products, such as an online shopping platform with virtual cards and a distance learning platform.
-I have worked on both the frontend and backend, although my current focus is on specializing as a backend software engineer.
+During my experience as a software developer, I had the opportunity to contribute to large-scale products like an online shopping platform with virtual cards and a distance learning platform.
+I’ve worked on both frontend and backend, although my current focus is to specialize in backend development as a software engineer.

-In my free time, I enjoy studying and staying updated on topics related to software development.
+In my free time, I enjoy studying and keeping up-to-date with development-related topics.
 I also like to create content for the community, mainly on LinkedIn, where I am most active.

-If you are interested in my services, please contact me via email: antoniovictor1604@gmail.com.
+If you’re interested in my services, feel free to reach out via email at antoniovictor1604@gmail.com.

 ## Stack:
 - NodeJs